 PFAS was not detected in groundwater samples.
 PFAS was detected in some sediment samples below the human health and ecological assessment criteria, and in some soil samples within the acceptable public open space limits.
 PFAS compounds were detected in a small dam near the RFS site.
-The dam is not used for drinking water, nor recreational purposes and is fenced.
+The dam is neither used for drinking water, nor for recreational purposes and is fenced.

 The detection of PFAS was limited to a 1.07 ha area adjacent to the RFS site.
 Testing determined the 1.07 ha area is suitable for open space, commercial and industrial use, and neighbouring properties are suitable for residential use as detections were below the PFAS National Environmental Management Plan 2018 (NEMP) open space and residential guidelines.